luyangtsinghua/resume/_pages/about.md

   - /about.html
 ---

-I am a PhD student (since 2018) in School of Sofware at Tsinghua University, advised by [Yue Gao](http://gaoyue.org/cn_tsinghua/index).
+Welcome to my home page!
+I am a PhD student (since 2018) in School of Vehicle and Mobility at Tsinghua University, advised by Prof. Keqiang Li.
 I received my Bachelor’s Degree at Tsinghua University.
 Click [here](https://zzz14.github.io/files/CV-Zizhao.pdf) to view my up-to-date CV.

-My current research interests include brain science, graph signal processing and complex network.
-Lately, I have been proposing novel tensor-based dynamic hypergraph learning framework for childhhood ASD automated diagnosis.
+My research interests include distributed control and optimization, with applications to connected and autonomous vehicles (CAVs).
+In particular, my current research topic focuses on modeling and control of mixed traffic systems with CAVs and human-driven vehicles (HDVs).